 - Consider their schedule: You have been trying to schedule a call for a week and your student keeps cancelling on you.
 What's going on?
 Keep calm and be patient.
 Between school, social activities, and navigating a new environment, your student has plenty on their plate.
 They are busy, and you are working within a reduced window of compatible time zones.
 If you miss a call date, arrange a new one.

 Health Care and Wellness

 All students must have a minimum amount of international coverage through insurance before they leave the U.S. We help students get access to emergency or more routine healthcare if they need it abroad.
 In the event of an emergency, see the section below.

-The Education Abroad office monitors information relevant to the safety of all UCR students abroad.
+The Education Abroad office monitors information relevant to the health and safety of all UCR students abroad.
 We look to official sources as well as domestic and international partners and colleagues.
 We routinely review Travel Advisories issued by the U.S. Department of State.
-To find your closes U.S. embassy, visit: https://www.usembassy.gov/
+To find your closest U.S. embassy, visit: https://www.usembassy.gov

-We also regularly consult with the UC Education Abroad Program (UCEAP) Systemwide Office and various study abroad organizations in which our students participate.
+We also regularly consult with the UC Education Abroad Program (UCEAP) Systemwide Office and various education abroad organizations in which our students participate.